 Stretch mark creams help diminish visible scarring.
 Eliminating scarring entirely is not likely as stretch mark lesions rarely fade to the point of becoming invisible.
 However, over-the-counter stretch mark creams can help reduce redness, which minimizes the appearance of stretch marks.

-There are many stretch mark creams on the market that are ideal for use on stretch marks that result from growth spurts or rapid weight gain and that are also safe to use after pregnancy to help fade stretch mark scarring.
+There are many stretch mark creams available that are ideal for use on stretch marks that result from growth spurts or rapid weight gain and that are also safe to use after pregnancy to help fade stretch mark scarring.
 However, many of these products are not appropriate for use during pregnancy or while breastfeeding as the ingredients may harm the baby.

 Ingredients potentially harmful to your unborn baby include: